 - Oral Communication Develops techniques for effective oral communication through practice in the preparation and presentation of speeches.
 (F, S) - Oral Interpretation Teaches the theory and practice of reading aloud, with emphasis on the emotional and intellectual content of literature for performance: reader's theatre concentration.
-(F, S) - Advanced Oral Interpretation Continuation of Oral Interpretation.
-Pre-requisite: SPCH 2233.
+(F, S) - 2243 Advanced Oral Interpretation Continues Oral Interpretation.
+Prerequisite: SPCH 2233.
 (F, S)